El Chiringuito de Jugones: Format

-Emissions
+Broadcast

 The first season was broadcast on Nitro, from January 6, 2014, to May 1, 2014.
 The second season was broadcast on La Sexta from May 5, 2014, to July 17, 2014.
 The third season was broadcast on Neox between August 18, 2014, and July 9, 2015.
 Finally, the program has been broadcast on Mega since its fourth season, which premiered on August 10, 2015.

 Although the format is usually broadcast from Sunday to Thursday between 00:00 and 02:45, previously, with its transfer from Nitro to La Sexta, the space had timetable fluctuations, starting to be broadcast some days at its usual time, other days at 01:30.
 There were even broadcasts that began at 02:00, finishing at the same time.

 On occasions, El Chiringuito has not hesitated to bring its schedule to prime-time, due to important events.
 They also make live broadcasts in matches of great relevance, such as El Clasico or Champions League qualifiers, although occasionally they have also broadcast live in less relevant matches, such as Real Valladolid-Real Madrid which ended 1-4 in favor of Madrid.
 When Real Madrid won the tenth UEFA Champions League in 2014, the program started at 00:00 and ended at 06:30.
 In 2016, when Real Madrid won the UEFA Champions League for the eleventh time, the program began broadcasting at 00:30 and ended at 08:00.
 In 2017 and 2018, with the UEFA Champions League finals in the background, the program, apart from broadcasting previous UEFA Champions League finals won by Real Madrid, had special evening broadcasts.
 On the occasion of the Ballon d'Or election, the program broadcasts a special edition, which includes the gala broadcast.
 Special programs were broadcast for all Spanish derbies and Madrid derbies.
-There were also special World Cup programs, such as Spain-Russia, in which "la Roja" was eliminated after losing in a penalty shootout.On October 17, 2019, the program was broadcast from Málaga.
+There were also special World Cup programs, such as Spain-Russia, in which "la Roja" was eliminated after losing in a penalty shootout.
+On October 17, 2019, the program was broadcast from Málaga.

 Pier Cherubino, Julen Lopetegui, Santiago Solari, Álvaro Arbeloa, Paco Jémez, Florentino Pérez, Hugo Sánchez, among others, have been invited to participate in the program.